Staff

 Mail: mleahy@tcd.ie

-CV: Margaret M. Leahy holds a Master of Science degree in SLT and in Literature.
-She has been a lecturer/Senior Lecturer and Clinical Tutorat Trinity College Dublin and previous Director of the School of ClinicalSpeech & Language Studies.
-Since 2005 she is Head of Discipline, Clinical Speech & Language Studies, School of Linguistic, Speech & Communication Sciences, Trinity College Dublin.
-She has numerous publications in international topic-related journals and was also the president of the IFA (International Fluency Association) from 2002 until 2005.
+CV: Margaret M. Leahy holds Master in Science (M.Sc.) and Master in Letters (M.Litt) degrees.
+She has been a Lecturer/Senior Lecturer, Clinical Tutor, Associate Professor, and Director, and Head of Discipline, Clinical Speech & Language Studies, Trinity College, Dublin.
+She has numerous publications regarding Fluency Disorders and Clinical Education in international topic-related journals and was also the president of the International Fluency Association (IFA) from 2002 until 2005.
+Margaret was awarded Fellowship of the American Speech-Language-Hearing Association (ASHA; 2013), and she is a founder member of ECSF, and serves on its Steering Committee.

 Mark Meersman